bruno-chavez/ancestorquotes/README.md

 ## Contribute

-Found an bug or an error?
+Found a bug or an error?
 Post it in the [issue tracker](https://github.com/bruno-chavez/ancestorquotes/issues).

 Want to add an awesome new feature?
 [Fork](https://github.com/bruno-chavez/ancestorquotes/fork) this repository and add your feature, then send a pull request.